brendon/positioning/README.md

 To assign a specific position when creating or updating a record you can simply declare a specific value for the database column tracking the position of records (by default this is `position`).
 The valid options for this column are:

-* A specific integer value.
+* A specific integer value as an `Integer` or a `String`.
 Values are automatically clamped to between `1` and the next available position at the end of the list (inclusive).
 You should use explicit position values as a last resort, instead you can use:
-* `:first` places the record at the start of the list.
+* `:first` or `"first"` places the record at the start of the list.
-* `:last` places the record at the end of the list.
+* `:last` or `"last"` places the record at the end of the list.
-* `nil` also places the record at the end of the list.
+* `nil` and `""` also places the record at the end of the list.
 * `before:` and `after:` allow you to define the position relative to other records in the list.
 You can define the relative record by its primary key (usually `id`) or by providing the record itself.
-You can also provide `nil` in which case the item will be placed at the start or end of the list (see below).
+You can also provide `nil` or `""` in which case the item will be placed at the start or end of the list (see below).

+**You can provide the position value as a JSON string and it will be decoded first.
+This could be useful if you have no other way to provide `before:` or `after:` as a hash (e.g. `"{\"after\":33}"`).
+See below for a technique to provide `before:` and `after:` using form helpers.**

 Position parameters can be strings or symbols, so you can provide them from the browser.